Alternatives to Spine Surgery

 Back pain is one of the most common neurological conditions—second only to headaches.
 Back pain is not only distracting and uncomfortable, but it can also severely interfere with day-to-day activities and your interaction with family and friends.

 For all of these reasons, it is not a surprise that many people are looking for a quick fix to their back pain and consider back surgery to be the solution.
-It’s important to understand that back surgeries are not a quick fix for all back pain, and anyone considering spinal surgery should explore alternative therapies for an extended period of time before deciding to undergo surgery.
+It’s important to understand that back surgeries are not a quick fix for all back pain, and anyone considering spinal surgery should explore alternative treatments for an extended period of time before deciding to undergo surgery.

 Alternative methods of treating back pain include: